saanpritom/django_user_interaction_log/README.rst

 These are the default values for the keywords.

-1. ‘sensitive_test_cases’ means the package will run some test cases that are dependent on a specific environment.
+1. 'sensitive_test_cases' means the package will run some test cases that are dependent on a specific environment.
 Most of the cases these tests will not create any error However, if it does then just make it False to avoid those test cases running

-2. ‘user_representer_field’ means the default field that will be used to construct the full log message for the actor. ‘**str**’ means it is pointing to the get_user_model default **str** method.
+2. 'user_representer_field' means the default field that will be used to construct the full log message for the actor. '**str**' means it is pointing to the get_user_model default **str** method.
 If you want to change it then please write the valid name of a user field.
 Example:
-   ‘user_representer_field’: ‘email’ This will print email as the default field for the actor
+   'user_representer_field': 'email' This will print email as the default field for the actor

-3. ‘list_paginated_by’ means the pagination number for the log_list
+3. 'list_paginated_by' means the pagination number for the log_list
    page.
 It is an integer number.
 Default is 100 but you can put any valid integer value